boostorg/nowide/doc/main.md

 \subsection technical_cio Console I/O

-Console I/O is implemented as a wrapper around ReadConsoleW/WriteConsoleW (used when the stream goes to the "real" console) and ReadFile/WriteFile (used when the stream was piped/redirected).
+Console I/O is implemented as a wrapper around ReadConsoleW/WriteConsoleW when the stream goes to the "real" console.
+When the stream was piped/redirected the standard \c cin/cout is used instead.

 This approach eliminates a need of manual code page handling.
 If TrueType fonts are used the Unicode aware input and output works as intended.

 \section qna Q & A